 - Medical costs: Keep everything.
 Every bill you receive.
 Every receipt for prescriptions or medical devices.
 These are the only way to show how much your injury has cost you.
 Tossing receipts or throwing bills away unopened because you don't want to see the number can cause you to lose out on compensation to which you are otherwise entitled.

 7. Not Filing a Claim Because You Did Not Miss WorkNot all work-related injuries require hospitalization or missing days of work.
 Failing to file a claim because you didn't miss work to deal with your injury will cause you to miss out on potential benefits to cover things like medical services or prescription drugs.

 How an Experienced Florida Workers' Compensation Attorney Can Help YouYou don't have to get very far into the workers' compensation claim process to see how complicated it is and how many moving parts and different people get involved.
 A workers' compensation attorney can help you every step of the way—from helping you determine which kind of documentation you need, to giving you advice about how to proceed with doctors, to completing and filing forms.
 Reach out to one right away so that you don't miss out on the 30-day filing window.

+Appealing a DenialWorking through the process to even get a decision about your claim is difficult and confusing enough, but if you get to the end of it all and the insurance company denies your claim, what's next?
+An attorney can help you by appealing your denial.
+The Florida Division of Workers Compensation (DWC) is the agency set up to oversee all of the state's workers' compensation claims.
 If an insurance company has denied your claim, the law allows you to appeal the denial to the DWC, but it must be done within either two years of the injury or last wage loss or medical payment, whichever is later.
 An attorney can walk you through that process and help you prepare your appeal paperwork.
 Don't take that on without help - trust someone who has handled these cases before and knows how to deal with the DWC.

 Consider an Experienced Florida Workers' Compensation AttorneyIt can be difficult to know what to do next after being injured at work.
 Speaking with an attorney you trust can ensure you move forward with the best plan possible.
 Dolman Law Group Accident Injury Lawyers, PA 800 North Belcher Road Clearwater, FL 33765 (727) 451-6900